SLE

 -

-Disease control Recruiting nowThis study is testing whether an experimental drug called VENT-03 can reduce the severity of skin rashes caused by lupus.
-About 24 adults with active lupus skin rashes will take either VENT-03 or a placebo for 4 weeks, then all will take VENT-03 for 8 more weeks.
-Researchers will…
+Disease control Recruiting nowThis study tests whether an experimental drug called VENT-03 can reduce skin symptoms in people with cutaneous lupus (CLE), with or without systemic lupus (SLE).
+About 24 adults will receive either VENT-03 or a placebo for 4 weeks, then all will receive VENT-03 for 8 more weeks. …

 Matched conditions: SLE